 Documents: Marriage Certificate, copies of your Will, Birth Certificate, copy of Passport, Share Certificates and Business Documentation.

-Valuable items: jewellery, gold and silver, antiques, paintings, family heirlooms, irreplaceable items.
+Valuable items: jewellery, watches, gold and silver, antiques, paintings, family heirlooms, irreplaceable items.

 Yes, you may keep cash and currencies in a safety deposit box.
 In order to insure currencies you need to keep a transaction trail to evidence ownership.